 Role of the European Parliament

 Parliament is fully involved in the European Neighbourhood Policy.
 Through its Committee on Foreign Affairs, it monitors the implementation of the ENP, with particular regard to annual progress reports and reviews.
 The committee follows the political situation in partner countries through regular exchanges of views with high-level government officials, experts and civil society stakeholders.
 Budgetary powers give Parliament a direct influence on the amounts allocated to the relevant financial instruments.
 Parliament’s consent is required for the conclusion of all association agreements with southern ENP partners.
-Parliament must also consent to any new trade agreement, including future DCFTAs with Morocco and Tunisia.
+Parliament must also consent to any new trade agreement.

 Regular bilateral relations with the parliaments of southern partner countries are maintained through standing delegations.
 Relations with the Moroccan Parliament were thus upgraded with the creation of a joint parliamentary committee (JPC) in 2010.
 JPCs were further established with Tunisia in 2016 and with Algeria in 2018.
 Parliamentary relations with Syria have been suspended due to the civil war, and the current context in Libya is also preventing inter-parliamentary relations.
-Parliament has taken part in several EU Election Observation Missions in southern partner countries and provides assistance to Tunisia under its democracy support programme.
+Parliament has taken part in several EU Election Observation Missions in southern partner countries.
 At regional level, Parliament participates in the Parliamentary Assembly of the UfM, which holds one plenary session and several committee meetings per year.
-The Moroccan Parliament currently holds the rotating presidency of the Parliamentary Assembly.
+The Spanish Parliament currently holds the rotating presidency of the Parliamentary Assembly.